Silisav3/airbnb-superhost/README.md

-# Accreditation as price determinant: How becoming a superhost pays off on Airbnb
+# Becoming AirBnB superhost: Is it worth it?

-__Do superhosts charge higher than their non-accredited counterparts?__
+__How becoming a superhost pays off on Airbnb: Whether superhosts charge higher than their non-accredited counterparts and whether they get better ratings?__

 ## Motivation